saulocantanhede/tfgreek2/docs/features/featuresbygroup.md

 # Features sorted by feature group <a name="start"></a>
 ###### *(or browse by [node type](featuresbynodetype.md#start), [data type](featuresbydatatype.md#start), or [feature type](featuresbyfeaturetype.md#start))*

 This is the key to the meaning of the features in this TextFabric dataset.
-The available features can be taken together in the following groups:
+The available features can be grouped together as following:

 * [Grid features](#grid-features): pertains to the arrangement and organization of the data.
 * [Sectional features](#sectional-features): encompasses attributes or elements related to divisions within the text.